Zheoden/brillo-celular/README.md

 To start developing:

 1. Start the development server: `npm run dev`
-2. Open `src/main.ts` and start coding
+2. Open `src/main.tsx` and start coding (the app now uses React/TSX)
 3. Changes will be reflected immediately in the browser thanks to HMR

 ## 🏗️ Building for Production